 Will replacement windows really increase the value of your home?

-Windows are thermal holes.
 On average, a house may lose around 30% of its heating energy through its windows.
-Often times, the heat that is circulating through a home is lost by poor insulation and older, degraded windows and doors.
-Modern replacement windows are insulated and have specific energy ratings so the homeowner knows just how much insulation to expect out of their investment.
-The energy ratings take into account the window frame, panes of glass, and their ability to resist air leakage and prevent heat loss.
+Often, the heat that is circulating through a home can be lost through poor insulation and older, degraded windows and doors.
+Modern replacement windows are insulated and have specific energy ratings, so the homeowner knows just how much insulation to expect out of their investment.
+The energy-star ratings take into account the window frame, panes of glass, and their ability to resist air leakage and prevent heat loss.
 When you buy energy efficient replacement windows, you immediately save money because the energy savings alone make your home more valuable.

-I also decided to ask around the office to get the opinions of who I would call "window experts".
+I also decided to ask around the office to get the opinions of who I would call "window experts."
 Here is what our window experts say about the value of replacement windows.

-- If you spend $10,000 on replacement windows and decide to sell your home, you are likely to get about 70% of that back.
+If you spend $10,000 on replacement windows and decide to sell your home, you are likely to get about 70% of that back.
 It would be unreasonable to increase your home's price by $10,000 if you decide to sell.
-But you could possibly tack on an extra $7000 to your selling price.
+But you could tack on an extra $7000 to your selling price.

 Say you spend $4,000 on heating and cooling costs every year.
 If you replace your windows with more energy efficient window, you will likely save about 20% on your heating and cooling bill.
 That is $800 back in your pocket.
 Essentially, that is like saying that you will have repurchased your windows in 5 years by replacing your windows.